 Once the baby is born, there is no waiting period.
-A lot of times, the doctor will take a blood sample from the umbilical cord.
+Often, the doctor will take a blood sample from the umbilical cord.
 It’s very easy to do if they have the kit on-site.
 Adoption professionals or families can call in and request the kit be ready at the birth.
-We definitely recommend this if you want to get DNA questions resolved as quickly as possible.
+We recommend this if you want to resolve DNA questions as quickly as possible.

-DNA testing has led to some beautiful adoption reunion stories.
+DNA testing for adopted adults has led to some beautiful adoption reunion stories.
 Adoptees can use DNA testing to find a relative they were looking for or confirm a suspected relation.
-This has helped many establish relationships later in life that are incredibly important in their identity.
+These tests have helped many establish relationships that are incredibly important in their identity later in life.

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).

 Since 1986, adoption expert Mardie Caldwell has been dedicated to bringing couples and birth parents together in order to fulfill their dreams.

 “Many years ago, I was also searching for a child to adopt.
 We didn’t know where or how to get started.
 Through research, determination, and a prayer, our dream of a family became reality.
 I started with a plan, a notebook, assistance from a caring adoption consultant and a lot of hard work; this was my family I was building.
 We had a few heartaches along the way, but the pain of not having children was worse!